Remarks on the vanishing viscosity process of state-constraint Hamilton-Jacobi equations

 where $C$ depends on $\mathrm{dist}(K, \partial U)$ and $U$.
 Recall that $u = 0$ outside the support of $f$.
 By the comparison principle in $U$, we see that $u^\varepsilon \leq w^\varepsilon$ and thus the conclusion follows. \end{proof}

 For the general result of nonnegative compactly supported data, we have the following theorem.

-\begin{theorem}[Nonnegative compactly supported data] Assume that $f$ is nonnegative and Lipschitz with compact support in $\Omega_{\kappa}$ for some $\kappa >0$.
+\begin{thm}[Nonnegative compactly supported data] Assume that $f$ is nonnegative and Lipschitz with compact support in $\Omega_{\kappa}$.
 Let $u^\varepsilon$ be the unique solution to \eqref{eq:PDEeps} and $u$ be the unique solution to \eqref{eq:PDE0}.
 Then there exists a constant $C$ independent of $\varepsilon\in(0,1)$ and $\kappa$ such that